willsputra/swift-classVSstruct-reading-swift-intro-000/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+> The value of `edgar.name` will be "Jason", and the value of `jason.name` will be "Jason", too.
+This is because `Giant` is a class, so `jason` and `edgar` are both _reference types_, so changing the property of one will affect the other one, too.

 ### Question 6

 Given this bit of code that uses the `Alien` struct: